zellij-org/awesome-zellij/README.md

 * [multitask](https://github.com/imsnif/multitask) a mini-CI as a Zellij plugin
 * [room](https://github.com/rvcas/room) quickly search and switch tabs 🖤
 * [vim-zellij-navigator](https://github.com/hiasr/vim-zellij-navigator) Seamless navigation with vim in zellij
+* [zellij-autolock](https://github.com/fresh2dev/zellij-autolock) Automatically lock Zellij depending on the command in the focused pane.
+Seamless navigation for Vim and more.
+Pairs well with [zellij.vim](https://github.com/fresh2dev/zellij.vim).
 * [zellij-cb](https://github.com/ndavd/zellij-cb) a customizable compact bar for Zellij
 * [zellij-datetime](https://github.com/h1romas4/zellij-datetime) adds a date and time pane to your Zellij
 * [zellij-forgot](https://github.com/karimould/zellij-forgot) swiftly present and access your keybinds (and more)